cqm3ron/VBguide/README.md

 # Visual Basic Guide <!-- omit from toc -->
 ## A GCSE Visual Basic Guide with many useful tips that I have picked up along my time programming <!-- omit from toc -->

 So, you're here because you don't know Visual Basic very well, but you want to.
-Or, you're here because I got fed up of you asking me for help and sent you here.
-I'll let you decide what your reason is, but I hope this guide helps nonetheless.
+I appreciate that!
+VB is widely considered a _kinda useless_ language, but for some reason it is one of the options on the GCSE AQA Computer Science specification.
+And you know what?
+It sort of makes sense.
+It is a great starting point for anyone looking to code, and it gives you a great idea of the .NET framework so you can eventually move on to C#, arguably the most useful programming language.
+So, for now, let's think of it as a stepping stone to a better time, and I hope this guide helps you to understand VB a bit more than you did before.
+Thanks for visiting this guide.
+If you see anything wrong, think anything is missing, or just generally have any other suggestions, please do not hesitate to [open an issue](../../issues) and let me know.
+With that said, enjoy the guide!

 I have attached links to specific chapters below, just click on any link to see more about a topic.